 3. Your Sales Team Spends a Lot of Time in Meetings

-But if you find that your team is constantly having to meet and spend time on discussing the lead pipeline, prospects that need following up, leads that have been lost, and so on, you need to consider taking your sales game up a notch.
+But if you find that your team is constantly having to meet and spend time discussing the lead pipeline, prospects that need following up, leads that have been lost, and so on, you need to consider taking your sales game up a notch.

-Rather than discussing specific leads, your team needs to be able to quickly access data about the total number of leads, total number converted or lost, and instead hold discussions that can help them improve the conversion rate.
+Rather than discussing specific leads, your team needs to be able to quickly access data about the total number of leads, and the total number converted or lost, and instead hold discussions that can help them improve the conversion rate.

 4. Your Sales Team Spends a Significant Amount of Time Creating Reports

 As a small business owner, you probably like to stay on top of sales numbers quite often.
 And – if you’re given to delegate – you must have a weekly sales meeting where you discuss the pipeline and conversions with your sales head.

 If you observe your sales team or sales head spend a significant amount of time preparing for these meetings and gathering the data to present to you, consider it a red flag.

 Data forms the basis of informed decisions you will make with the sales head, but it’s not something that should take time to collect and stay on top of.
 Reporting should be second nature for everyone on the sales team, with any report – for any combination of data – easily accessible at their fingertips.

 This is something that’s taken care of by a sales CRM and ensures that you have actionable, insightful data at hand whenever you need it from your team.